Shadow Medicine

 • Monthly meetings discussing and exploring healing initiatives and community actions within the Colorado psychedelic healing movement (May 2021 - January 2022).

 • Multidisciplinary Association for Psychedelic Studies (MAPS) & Naropa University MDMA-Assisted Psychotherapy Training Fall 2020 for expanded access.
 Training curriculum developed by MAPS PBC (Multidisciplinary Association for Psychedelic Studies Public Benefit Corporation), together with training in contemplative psychotherapy from Naropa faculty in the Graduate School of Counseling Psychology.MAPS Public Benefit Corporation (MAPS PBC) catalyzes healing and well-being through psychedelic drug development, therapist training programs, and sales of prescription psychedelics prioritizing public benefit above profit.
 Founded in 2014, MAPS PBC is a wholly-owned subsidiary of the Multidisciplinary Association for Psychedelic Studies (MAPS) a 501(c)(3) nonprofit.This course is offered by MAPS PBC Trainers Marcela Ot’alora G. and Bruce Poulter with Sara Lewis and Lauren Casalino, Naropa University faculty in the Graduate School of Counseling Psychology.
 Initial training completed for course Parts A, B, and C for expanded access (Sept 2020 – Nov 2020).
-Awaiting enrollment for remaining course parts (D,E).
+Was awaiting enrollment for remaining course parts (D,E) prior to the FDA ruling for MDMA-Assisted Psychotherapy Training with MAPS (see related article here).

 • Multidisciplinary Association for Psychedelic Studies: MAPS Public Benefit Corporation - MAPS Adherence Rater trainee.
 MPBC Adherence Raters are mental health professionals who review recordings of therapy sessions conducted as part of the MDMA-assisted clinical trials for fidelity to the MDMA-assisted therapy treatment manual and protocol.
 The Adherence Rater training is an approximately 65-hour time commitment over the course of five months, including online meetings and completion of self-directed reading assignments and rating exercises.
 (October 2021 to February 2022).